BaaaaCode/yeobaekhub/blueprint.md

 ### Plan for Current Change

+### Aesthetic Inspiration

+Drawing inspiration from the provided URLs:
+- **Yaskawa Korea:** For a professional and organized layout with clear navigation.
+- **SNUAILAB:** For informative presentation of lab details and project goals.
+- **Theragen Health:** For an approachable and trustworthy feel.

 1. Modify `src/App.jsx` to include the main sections of the website.
 2. Create and implement a `Header` component for the navigation bar.
 3. Create and implement a `Hero` component for the hero section.